awebfactory/awf-org/README.md

 - Assumptions and `Hypotheses`
 - `Business Model Canvas` (BMC)
 - `Lean UX Canvas`
-- Initial Team meeting and `Kick-off` conversation
+- Initial Team meeting, and `Kick-off` conversation and planning
-  - `Feature List`
   - `Design System`
   - `Initial Gantt Chart`
+  - `Feature List`
+- `Iteration`
+  - `Start date`
+  - `Finish date` (no deadlines, we do WIP)
+  - `User Story` List; the iteration user story backlog based on assigned `Feature List` items
+    - `Card`, `Conversation`, value delivery `Confirmation`
+  - `Kanban Board` (at conversation state, time vaulted (kanban on left/top, conversation on right, bottom))
   - `Gantt Chart` (more for registering initial and iteration planning, together with project history, not for deadlines)
-- `Conversations` (project blog, one for each iteration and task)
+  - `Conversations`
-  - `Kanban Board` (at conversation state, time vaulted (kanban on left/top, conversation on right, bottom))
-- `Value Delivery Confirmation` / Improve, Maintain or Pivot decision
+- `Project Value Delivery Confirmation` / Improve, Maintain or Pivot decision
-- `Post Mortem`
+- `Project Post Mortem`
-- There may be occasional `Blog Posts` related to the project items
+- There may be occasional `Blog Posts` related to the project items: one for each iteration and/or user story.
+It may optionally include video as attachment.

 ### Project Attributes